 Trevi Fountain in Rome, Italy

-8. Reconcile, that you will not see everything
+8. You will not see everything

 Rome's Colosseum, Italy

-During your trip, you will undoubtedly be met with miscommunication, language barriers, and strange exciting food.
-Embrace these challenges and work within the tides of new and different situations.
+Embrace these challenges and work within the tides of these new and different situations.

-11. Dont be shy
+11. Don’t be shy

 12. Be safe!